QAston/md-wiki-public/software-eng/tools/nix.md

      * Updating a lib requires rebuild of dependencies
      * But packages can coexist thanks to this
      * And less reliance on $PATHs
- * Nix profile - a composition of nix components into a single unified path
+ * Nix profile - a composition of nix components into a single `PATH` entry that has all the software with dependencies properly resolved
-     * By default ~/.nix-profile itself is a symbolic link to /nix/var/nix/profiles/default
+     * By default `~/.nix-profile` itself is a symbolic link to `/nix/var/nix/profiles/default`
-     * Generation - a version of nix profile
+     * Generation - nix profile directory at a particular point in time
- * Nix expression - a description of how to build a version of a component for the particular system (derivation)
- * Nix derivation - a build action for a component(.drv file)
+ * Nix derivation - a build action for a component(`.drv` file)
  * Nix channel profile - composes nix expressions?
-     * Added to NIX_PATH
+     * Added to `NIX_PATH`
  * Closure - recursive list of dependencies necessary to use the derivation
  * Differences from regular packaging systems:
      * nix-build is deterministic, uses sandboxing